Smukanec/Jarvik_code/README.md

 bash watchdog.sh
 ```

-The watchdog checks every five seconds that Ollama, the Mistral model and
+The watchdog checks every five seconds that Ollama, the Gemma 2B model and
 the Flask server are up and restarts them when needed.

 ## Upgrade